arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 04/11/2021 20:31 (UTC)`.
+The last change was detected on `Monday 04/12/2021 01:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code